GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 This challenge has two parts:

 1. Craft the Prompt: You'll engineer a prompt to guide the AI in understanding user queries and extracting key information.
 1. Integrate into a Flow: You'll then embed this prompt within a Genkit flow.
 Flows provide a structured way to interact with the AI, ensuring reliable outputs and error handling.
 This involves querying the model, processing the response, and formatting it for use in the Movie Guru application.
+In the previous challenge, we included the code for the flow for you (you just needed to write th  prompt).
+In this challenge, you'll need to write it yourself.
+The challenge also includes setting the correct input and output types for the flow.

-Think of it like this: the prompt is the recipe, and the flow is the chef who executes it and serves the final dish.
+> **Note**:Think of the relationship between flows and prompts like this: the prompt is the recipe, and the flow is the chef who executes it and serves the final dish.

 We want the model to take a user's statement, the conversation history and extract the following:

-1. **Transformed query**: The query that will be sent to the vector database to search for relevant documents:
+1. **Transformed query**: The query that will be sent to the vector database to search for relevant documents.
 1. **User Intent**: The intent of the user's latest statement.
 Did the user issue a greeting to the chatbot (GREET), end the conversation (END_CONVERSATION), make a request to the chatbot (REQUEST), respond to the chatbot's question (RESPONSE), ackowledge a chatbot's statement (ACKNOWLEDGE), or is it unclear (UNCLEAR).
 The reason we do this is to prevent a call to the vector DB if the user is not searching for anything.
 The application only performs a search if the intent is REQUEST or RESPONSE.
 1. Optional **Justification**:  General explanation of the overall output.
 This will help you understand why the model made its suggestions and help you debug and improve your prompt.